SYSTEMIC GOVERNANCE FAILURES AT MD ANDERSON CANCER CENTER: A CRISIS OF LEADERSHIP, ETHICS AND OVERSIGHT

 Executive Summary

-This report, meticulously compiled by a coalition of concerned individuals deeply invested in the integrity of the University of Texas MD Anderson Cancer Center, exposes a profound crisis of leadership and ethical governance at one of the world’s preeminent cancer research institutions.
+This report, meticulously compiled by a coalition of concerned individuals deeply invested in the integrity of the University of Texas MD Anderson Cancer Center, exposes a profound crisis of leadership and ethical governance at one of the world's preeminent cancer research institutions.
 The authors, comprising former and current employees, researchers, and administrators, have chosen anonymity due to the pervasive culture of fear and retribution that has taken root at MD Anderson.
-The environment within the institution has deteriorated to such an extent that individuals who speak out against misconduct face severe retaliation, including threats to their careers and personal well-being.
-This toxic atmosphere has necessitated the protection of many identities to ensure that the truth about MD Anderson’s systemic failures can be brought to light without further harm to those who seek justice.

-At the heart of this crisis is a deeply broken institution where Dr. Padmanee Sharma, Scientific Director of the Immunotherapy Platform (IMT), has emerged as the primary driver of widespread misconduct, setting a tone of abuse and ethical lapses that has permeated MD Anderson.
-Under her leadership, a culture of harassment, research misconduct, and obstruction has flourished, involving a network of individuals who are not merely complicit but active participants in perpetuating these wrongs.
-Dr. James Allison, Sharma’s husband and a Nobel laureate, has facilitated this behavior through his influential role, leveraging his prestige to shield Sharma and amplify her unchecked power.
+Dr. James Allison, Sharma's husband and a Nobel laureate, has facilitated this behavior through his influential role, leveraging his prestige to shield Sharma and amplify her unchecked power.
 This network includes figures such as Dr. Sumit K. Subudhi, who has engaged in aggressive bullying; administrative staff like Tatianna Robles, Ginger Araujo, and Tiffany Razzo, who have covered up abuses; and senior faculty like Dr. Paul Corn and Dr Nizar M. Tannir, who have failed to intervene, thereby becoming part of the problem.

 Critically, this pervasive misconduct has been allowed to fester due to the complete failure of oversight by the MD Anderson Board of Regents, the State of Texas, and the Federal Government, all of which have neglected their responsibilities to ensure ethical governance and accountability at an institution entrusted with public funds and the lives of cancer patients worldwide.
-This committee is urged to convene a congressional hearing within 90 days to examine these allegations, mandate an independent audit of MD Anderson’s leadership and financial practices, and establish whistleblower protections to encourage further testimony.

-Historical Context: A Legacy of Governance Failures at MD Anderson
+Historical Context: A Legacy of Governance Failures

-MD Anderson Cancer Center’s current crisis is not an isolated incident but rather the culmination of over a decade of governance failures that have eroded its foundational integrity.
+MD Anderson Cancer Center's current crisis is not an isolated incident but rather the culmination of over a decade of governance failures that have eroded its foundational integrity.
 In 2017, President Ronald DePinho resigned following a series of financial missteps, including a $267 million operating loss and a failed $62 million partnership with IBM Watson, as documented in a University of Texas System audit reported by The Wall Street Journal in 2017.
-DePinho’s tenure was further marred by allegations of conflicts of interest involving pharmaceutical companies, a pattern that set a troubling precedent for ethical lapses.
-The New York Times reported in 2015 that the American Association of University Professors censured MD Anderson for violations of academic freedom during tenure disputes, highlighting a culture of administrative overreach.
-Len Zwelling, a former MD Anderson administrator, wrote in a 2024 blog post, that The DePinho era exposed a profound lack of accountability among senior leadership, creating fertile ground for the abuses we witness today (see Appendix A: Former Senior Executive Blog on MD Anderson Failures).
-These historical failures have fostered an environment where figures like Dr. Padmanee Sharma can operate without scrutiny, shielded by institutional prestige and a lack of robust oversight.

 Dr. Padmanee Sharma: A Pattern of Misconduct Enabled by Power

-Dr. Padmanee Sharma, a professor of Genitourinary Medical Oncology and director of scientific programs at the James P. Allison Institute, stands at the center of MD Anderson’s current crisis.
-While Dr. Sharma has contributed to advancements in immunotherapy, her pattern of misconduct—documented extensively in the appendices—has caused irreparable harm to MD Anderson’s mission and its staff.
-Her alleged misconduct spans criminal acts and ethical violations, facilitated by her marriage to Nobel laureate Dr. James Allison and their combined influence at MD Anderson (see Appendix B: 2024 Daily Mail Article Exposed Dr. Sharma).
-Key individuals implicated include:
+Dr. Padmanee Sharma, a professor of Genitourinary Medical Oncology and director of scientific programs at the James P. Allison Institute, stands at the center of MD Anderson's current crisis.
+While Dr. Sharma has contributed to advancements in immunotherapy, her pattern of misconduct—documented extensively in the appendices—has caused irreparable harm to MD Anderson's mission and its staff.

 Criminal Acts: Workplace Harassment and Retaliation